coldplazma/Deadlands-sheet/README.md

 - **Wounds and Fatigue**
   Radio buttons to track wound penalties and fatigue penalties, including incapacitation (INC).

-- **Save/Load Functionality**
+- **Enhanced Save/Load Functionality**
+  - **New Character**: Create a new blank character sheet.
-  - **Save Character**: Collects all character data (Attributes, Skills, Powers, Gear, Hindrances, Edges, Weapons, etc.) and converts it to JSON.
+  - **Save Character**: Save character data directly to your browser's IndexedDB storage.
-  - **Load Character**: Restores the character data from JSON, re-populating all fields.
+  - **Load Character**: View a list of all your saved characters with timestamps and load any character with a single click.
+  - **Export Character**: Export character data as JSON for backup or sharing with other players.
+  - **Import Character**: Import previously exported JSON character data.

 ## Getting Started